Nexmo/stitch-js-quickstart/docs/2-inviting-members.md

 ## 1 - Setup

 _Note: The steps within this section can all be done dynamically via server-side logic.
-But in order to get the client-side functionality we're going to manually run through setup._
+But in order to get the client-side functionality we're going to manually run through the setup._

 ### 1.1 - Create another User